corbin-coleman/subtree-testing/README.md

 ## Play the Game
-First step is to clone the repo: ```git clone https://github.com/corbin-coleman/maze.git```

-compile with `gcc -Wall -Werror -Wextra -pedantic -I/usr/local/include/SDL2 -D_THREAD_SAFE -L/usr/local/lib -lSDL2`
+First step is to clone the repo: ```git clone https://github.com/corbin-coleman/maze.git``` Compile all .c files in the maze directory:  ```gcc -Wall -Werror -Wextra -pedantic -I/usr/local/include/SDL2 -D_THREAD_SAFE -L/usr/local/lib -lSDL2```

 ## This project is still a work in progress more detail on the project will be available in the future